- The Power of the Mind

 Second, there's the whole men vs. women thing.
 When you look at biology (including neuroscience), this dichotomy doesn't make sense.
 Actually, the men-are-men-and-women-are-women assumption (as described by my Academic Grandfather, Dr. John Pinel) is false.
 Gender is better viewed as a continuum with lots of variation in between.
 This is also way more inclusive!
 I love talking about this, from a very biological perspective with a goal of changing people's minds about how we often -- and mistakenly -- categorize people.
 Read more here.

-In 2010 my best friend (Lindsey White) and I took to the stage to share our stories about our experiences in our bodies along with 7 other people in a production we called Body Monologues.
+In 2010 my best friend (Lindsey White) and I took to the stage to share our stories about our experiences in our bodies in a production we called Body Monologues.
 I talked about my self abuse.
 Lindsey talked about her suicide attempt and depression.
 Since then, we have hosted over 10 more Body Monologues events with dozens and dozens of powerful stories of strength and courage and fear and worry and mental health and physical health and discrimination and rising up and holding back and going deep and hate and love and anger and birth and death.
 In each event, I have pushed my self to expose an image of myself that was raw, authentic, and vulnerable.
 Each event brings healing, conversation, connections, and community for those on and off the stages.

 Community & Teams